Last Updated: 17/Sep/2021

 OML encourages an integrative approach that involves all members of a person’s care and support team.
 Importantly, our training provides Tactile Therapists with the awareness and expertise to safely and effectively adapt their conventional treatments for a person in frail health, especially those with a history or diagnosis of cancer, while being mindful of any contraindications for that treatment.

 With a nationally-standardised training program in Australia and New Zealand, OML ensures that high standards of care are met by all of our Graduates.
 Globally, we are the only Oncology Massage training organisation that can offer the same program across an entire country and demand the same standards of care and professionalism from their Graduates.

-OML's programs are internationally recognised by the US Society for Oncology Massage (S4OM).
-We are also recognised by the Australasian Lymphology Association (ALA), the Clinical Oncology Society of Australia (COSA), and many major oncology treatment institutions including the Peter MacCallum Cancer Centre (VIC), the Chris O’Brien Lifehouse NSW), and the Olivia Newton-John Cancer Research & Wellness Centre (VIC).
+OML's programs are renowned worldwide, and are recognised by the Australasian Lymphology Association (ALA), the Clinical Oncology Society of Australia (COSA), and many major oncology treatment institutions including the Peter MacCallum Cancer Centre (VIC), the Chris O’Brien Lifehouse NSW), and the Olivia Newton-John Cancer Research & Wellness Centre (VIC).
 For further information, see here.

 OML also provides ongoing support to our Graduates and Students including: